Brayden-L/Giza/README.md

 # Purpose
 Giza is a data analysis tool that allows users of the popular rock climbing website [Mountain Project](https://www.mountainproject.com/) to discover deeper insight into their past performance and potential future climbs.

 Mountain Project aggregates user data to provide information about specific climbs.
 It informs the user on the location, difficulty, length and required gear.
-It also allows images to be posted, provides an area for users to provide opinions / warnings, and pools data on user performance for each climb.
+It also allows images to be posted, provides an area for users to post opinions / warnings, and pools data on user performance for each climb.

 Users typically have two lists.
-A tick list is essentially a diary of the climbs the user has attempted and provides details on when the climb was done, whether the climber was successful, and any other notes.
-A To-Do list is simply a list of climbs the user would like to do in the future.
+A "tick" list is a diary of the climbs the user has attempted and provides details on when the climb was done, whether the climber was successful, and any other notes.
+A "to-do" list is simply a list of climbs the user would like to climb in the future.

 From these two lists there arises two inherent use cases.
 A tick list allows a user to analyze their past performance, and a to-do list helps a climber find their next climb.
 While Mountain Project provides some tools to aid in these goals, they are limited in their scope and usability.